oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/cloud-native-labs/rolling-updates/rolling-updates.md

   ```
 deployment.apps/storefront
 REVISION  CHANGE-CAUSE
-1         kubectl apply --filename=storefront-deployment.yaml --record=true
+1         Changed rollout settings
 ```

-(The `--record` tells Kubernetes to keep track of the change)

-We can see that the previous state of the deployment resulted from us doing the initial apply.
-Note that the filename is specified in the rollout, as long as we version our file names we will be able to know exactly what configuration was applied to different versions of the deployment.
+The update has the change-cause of `"Changed rollout settings"` from the `kubectl annotate` command.

 One point to note here, these changes *only* modified the deployment roll out configuration, so there was no need for Kubernetes to actually restart any pods as those were unchanged, however additional pods may have needed to be started to meet the replica count.

 ### Making a change that updates the pods

-Of course normally you would make a change, test it and build it, then push to the registry, you would probably use some form of CI/CD tooling to manage the process, for example a pipeline built using the Oracle Developer Cloud Service (other options include the open source tools Jenkins / Hudson and Ansible).
+Of course normally you would make a change to the deployment yaml, test it and build it, then push to the registry, you would probably use some form of CI/CD tooling to manage the process, for example a pipeline built using the Oracle Developer Cloud Service, or Argo CD (other options include the open source tools Jenkins / Hudson and Ansible).

 For this lab we are focusing on Helidon and Kubernetes, not the entire CI/CD chain so like any good cooking program we're going to use a v0.0.2 image that we created for you.
 For the purposes of this module the image is basically the same as the v0.0.1 version, except it reports it's version as 0.0.2